joshuazd/dotfiles/README.md

 The bashrc, zshrc, inputrc, tmux.conf, aliases, functions, editorconfig and vim config will be backed up before installing each file

-minvimrc and microvimrc are smaller vim configs that can be used if you don't want plugins, or need to open huge files.
-They are aliased to mvi and cvi, respectively
+minvimrc is a drop-in replacement that can be used as a single file vim config, e.g. on remote servers.
+It has no plugins, but contains useful functions, maps, and settings.
+It is aliased to mvi

+microvimrc is a smaller config that disables syntax highlighting.
+It is aliased to cvi, which also disables plugins.
+It is suitable for editing large files

 ## Misc Features